CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 where there is no ice.
 They are not used in the thermodynamics component, so that ice may form in previously ice-free cells.
-Like the land masks ``hm`` and ``uvm``, the ice extent masks ``ice_tmask`` and ``ice_umask`` are for T cells and U cells, respectively.
+Like the land masks ``hm`` and ``uvm``, the ice extent masks ``ice_tmask`` and ``ice_umask`` are for T-cells and U-cells, respectively.

 Improved parallel performance may result from utilizing halo masks for boundary updates of the full ice state, incremental remapping transport,